kjbreil/goscript/README.md

 ```

 ## Logging
-goscript.New is passed the config and a logger if you want to use one using the [logr](github.com/go-logr/logr) interface.
+goscript.New is passed the config and a Logger if you want to use one using the [logr](github.com/go-logr/logr) interface.
 There is a default `goscript.DefaultLogger()` available which will just print the logs to the terminal.

 ## Example
 ```go